 Networks of the future will be smarter, with content-awareness often driving replication.
 Constellations of linked, related, and adjacently-accessed information will tend to become clustered near locations where popularity is high.
 Service of subscriptions and interest registrations will likewise play a large role in shaping data flows.

 Any given reference metadata collection is inherently partial knowledge about globally existent references to an entity.
 All nodes have their own collections per entity.
 The means of management are left unspecified because there are many possible schemes of propagation across and between varied networking schemes.
-Again, this allows for endless specialization without changing the data model – even fully synchronous replication among federated repositories.
+Again, this allows for endless specialization without changing the data model – from state-based CRDTs to even fully synchronous replication among federated repositories.

 Metadata collections allow for unlimited layering of information from unlimited sources.
 It is up to data consumers to decide which metadata is useful, for example based on type, timestamp, or signatures from trusted parties.
 Networks may also have rules about what metadata references they are willing to collect and/or they may provide query capabilities for clients.